JayBirddy/Middlebury-ML-Class-Proj/README.md

 # What We Will Learn
 - Evan: I hope to deepen my understanding of machine learning for healthcare applications, especially how to develop and evaluate predictive models using real clinical data, and to do so effectively by making sure that the work is done in a collaborative setting with good communication.
+- Jonathan: I would like to have a firsthand experience dealing with data and personal biases.
+In recent months, I have taken a look at many models that are responsible for making decisions of the life of another human.
+This being in the same category as thos offers an exclusive oppotunity to reflect on addressing patterns with my team.

 # Risk Statement(s)
 The predictive patterns for 30 day readmissions may be weak or not particularly well captured in the dataset, limiting the model’s ability to achieve meaningful precision and recall for clinical use.
 Additionally, the complexity of preprocessing clinical data and engineering useful features may require more time and computational resources than anticipated, possibly constraining model development and evaluation.